MarcPoirier-SoftwareDev/Continuous-Control-Project/README.md

   - Confirm all dependencies are installed.

 - Run the Notebook:
-  - Open the Jupyter notebook 'Continuous_Control.ipynb.'
+  - Open the Jupyter notebook `Continuous_Control.ipynb`.
   - Execute the cells in sequence to start training the agent.

 - Training Process:
   - The training loop displays progress for each episode, including the average score across all 20 agents.
   - Checkpoints are saved every 10 episodes, and training stops when the average score over 100 episodes reaches or exceeds 30.
-  - A plot of rewards per episode is generated and saved as 'ddpg_rewards_plot.png'.
+  - A plot of rewards per episode is generated and saved as `ddpg_rewards_plot.png`.

 ## Additional Information
 - The environment features 20 agents that learn simultaneously, sharing experiences to improve efficiency.
-- For implementation details, refer to the 'Continuous_Control.ipynb' notebook.
+- For implementation details, refer to the `Continuous_Control.ipynb` notebook.